On the stability of the secular evolution of the planar Sun-Jupiter-Saturn-Uranus system: The secular model

 \subsection{Partial reduction of the perturbation}

-We emphasize that the Fourier expansion of the Hamiltonian~(\ref{Ham-trasl-fast}) is generated just by terms due to two--body interactions, and so harmonics including more than two fast angles cannot appear.
-Thus, at first order in the masses only harmonics with the resonant angles $2\lambda_1-5\lambda_2$ and $\lambda_1-7\lambda_3$ do occur.
-Actually, harmonics with the resonant angle $3\lambda_1-5\lambda_2-7\lambda_3$ are generated by the first Kolmogorov--like transformation, but are of second order in the masses, and shall be removed by the second Kolmogorov--like transformation described in the next section.
+We emphasize that the Fourier expansion of the Hamiltonian~(\ref{Ham-trasl-fast}) is generated just by terms due to two-body interactions, and so harmonics including more than two fast angles cannot appear.
+Thus, at first order in the masses only harmonics with the quasi-resonant angles $2\lambda_1-5\lambda_2$ and $\lambda_1-7\lambda_3$ do occur.
+Actually, harmonics with the quasi-resonant angle $3\lambda_1-5\lambda_2-7\lambda_3$ are generated by the first Kolmogorov-like transformation, but are of second order in the masses, and should be removed by the second Kolmogorov-like transformation described in the next section.